How to delete apps from Launchpad on your Mac

 Launchpad is one of those features in macOS that you either use all the time or probably are barely aware of its existence.
 If you download apps from the Mac Apps Store, you’ll know that you can monitor their progress from Launchpad as they download and then click to open them.
 But how do you go about removing apps from Launchpad?
 Read on to find out.

 As its name suggests, Launchpad is a launcher for macOS.
 If the Dock isn’t big enough to hold all the apps you use regularly, and you don’t use a launcher like Spotlight or want to navigate to your Applications folder, it’s a quick way to start an app.

 Most applications are displayed on one of the main Launchpad screens.
-However, those that are stored in the Utilities folder in Applications, and some other tools, are in a folder in Launchpad called ‘Other’.
-To see those, just click Other and it will open.
+However, those that are stored in the Utilities folder in Applications, along with some other tools, are in a folder in Launchpad called ‘Utilities.’
+To see those, just click Utilities, and it will open.

-The first thing to note about removing apps from Launchpad is that it doesn’t only remove them from Launchpad, it deletes them from your Mac.
-So, if you follow the steps below, you won’t be able to launch them from anywhere else.
+The first thing to note about removing apps from Launchpad is that it doesn’t only remove them from Launchpad — it deletes them from your Mac.
+So, if you follow the steps below, you won’t be able to open them from anywhere else.

 - Click the ‘x’ next to the app you want to remove.